The Doublefold Dream of Art

 Museum of Art, Seoul National University

-The exhibition "Double Dream of Art 2RC - between artist and creator" collects 121 large works by the artists who worked for 2RC, presenting a large collection, offering the public a very rich panorama.
+The exhibition "Double Dream of Art 2RC - between artist and the Artificer" collects 121 large works by the artists who worked for 2RC, presenting a large collection, offering the public a very rich panorama.
 As Bonito Oliva himself wrote, " the collection is the crossing of the history of contemporary art from the Sixties to today, beyond any generational and poetic limit.
 It represents a panorama, international for presence and quality, absolutely reliable of the artistic creation of the second half of the XNUMXth century to today.
 All-Italian creative tradition".

 Giorgio Napolitano and Valter Rossi